-From the roof of Thermae Bath Spa I looked out over Tudor and Georgian rooftops with row upon row of cylindrical black chimneys as Charlotte Hanna, assistant sales & marketing manager for the spa, gave me a primer on the history of Bath, England.
-Archeological evidence suggests that humans were visiting and worshiping the hot springs in Bath as far back as 8000 BC, but it wasn’t until 2,000 years ago, when the Romans colonized Britain, that written documentation began.
+From my vantage point at the rooftop pool at Thermae Bath Spa, I gazed down on row after row of Tudor and Georgian rooftops.
+I drank in the historic site as Charlotte Hanna, assistant sales & marketing manager for this famous spa in Bath, England, enlightened me about the history of hot springs in Bath.
+Archeological evidence suggests that humans were visiting and worshiping here as far back as 8000 B.C., but it wasn’t until 2,000 years ago, when the Romans colonized Britain, that written documentation began.
 The invaders wrote of a lush, uninhabited valley where natural hot springs bubbled up from the ground.
 Locals lived in forts atop the seven hills that surround the valley, descending each day to graze their livestock, fish, and to worship the water.
 But each night they retreated to their hilltop abodes, leaving the pristine valley to Sul, the pagan goddess of water, healing, and wisdom worshiped by Britons.
 “Clearly, the ancient people of Britain considered this a spiritual site,” Charlotte explained.

 The Romans erected a temple to Minerva, their own goddess of wisdom and healing, but acknowledged the pagan goddess by naming the site Aquae Sulis, which means waters of Sul.
 By the first century AD they had constructed the Roman Baths, a five-foot deep rectangular basin lined with 45 sheets of lead and topped by an enormous barrel-vaulted hall.
 People from all over the Roman empire flocked to the the site: Germans, Italians, the Gauls (French), Spanish, northern Africans, some as slaves but many as travelers determined to visit what had by then become one of the most important destinations in the Roman empire.